 Adding RGB fans can offer you a wide range of benefits on your PC.
 RGB fan helps you to balance your CPU temperature with its cooling feature.
 RGB fans can give your CPU a gorgeous look when paired with RGB lighting.
 You don’t need to be a computer hardware expert to connect RGB fans with your CPU’s motherboard, you just need to follow some steps to connect your RGB fan with Your CPU.

+I am going to discuss the connection of different types of RGB fans to motherboards.
 There are two types of RGB fans (3-pin & 4-pin) to fit into your CPU’s motherboard.
 All those two types of RGB fans can be connected differently on your motherboard.
 You have to use a fan connector if you want to connect a 4-pin RGB fan to your motherboard.
 If your motherboard has no header, you’ll have to use an RGB controller to fit in.
+So, here you find a total 3 types of RGB based on connection interface –

 It is simple to connect 3-pin RGB fans with your motherboard.
 You don’t need any type of extra connector and controller to connect 3-pin RGB fans to your motherboard.